hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 Swamiji: Yes.

 *Q*.
-How did you, Mahârâj?
-They say that the Shudras have no right to Pranava, and none has except the Brâhmins.
+How did you, Mahārāj?
+They say that the Shudras have no right to Pranava, and none has except the Brāhmins.
 Moreover, the Westerners are Mlechchhas, not even Shudras.

 Swamiji: How do you know that those whom I have initiated are not